radar/guides/code-organisation.md

 user = User.new(name: "Ryan")
 response = Response.new(user: user)

-rating = gets "Do you feel like the work you do is meaningful?
-[1-5]"
+question_1 = "Do you feel like the work you do is meaningful?"

+print "#{question_1} [1-5]"
+rating = gets

 response.answers << Answer.new(rating: rating.to_i)

+question_2 = "Do you feel supported by your manager?"

+print "#{question_2} [1-5]"
+rating = gets

+response.answers << Answer.new(rating: rating.to_i)
 ```

-At only about 25 lines long, this script fits very easily into most editor
+At about 40 lines long, this script fits very easily into most editor
 windows.
+It's just getting to the point where it's hard to see it all at once, but it's not quite there yet.

-But imagine a situation where this code keeps growing, and more
+But imagine a situation where this code keeps growing, and more classes or
-classes or features get added to this file.
+features get added to this file.
 It would quickly become hard to
 work in it, because you would be moving up-and-down the file a lot, jumping to
 wherever you needed to be.
 For instance, if you wanted to add a method to the
-answer class in this script, you would need to look for `class Answer` and then
+`Answer` class in this script, you would need to look for `class Answer` and then
 add the method inside that.

 A better way to approach this problem would be to split the different classes
 and responsibilities of this script into separate files:

+**02-organised-project**

     .
     ├── answer.rb